-To impart practical knowledge on the shape and drawing of the process equipments
+To gain practical knowledge on the shape and drawing of the process equipments

-To become a design engineers on process equipments design and drawing consideration of the following:
+To become a design engineers on process equipments design and drawing consideration of the following:-

-THERMODYNAMIC PROPERTIES EVALUATION FOR DESIGN UNIT I 9
+UNIT I THERMODYNAMIC PROPERTIES EVALUATION FOR DESIGN

-Physical properties evaluation, Thermodynamic properties of gases and binary mixtures-Methods of calculations -Vapor-liquid equilibrium data for ideal and non-ideal mixtures.
+Physical properties evaluation, Thermodynamic properties of gases and binary mixtures- Methods of calculations -Vapor-liquid equilibrium data for ideal and non-ideal mixtures.
 Bubble points and dew points, flash distillation calculation.